 The University of Pittsburgh's Advanced Education in General Dentistry (AEGD) Program was established in 1989.
 The one-year long program is fully accredited, enrolls two students, and begins on July 1st of each year.
-We prefer having students from diverse backgrounds and the residents for the 2016-17 program year are from University of Pittsburgh School of Dental Medicine.
+We prefer having students from diverse backgrounds and the residents for the 2017-18 program year are from University of Pittsburgh School of Dental Medicine and Tufts Dental School.

 The program follows the School of Dental Medicine's academic calendar and daily schedule, including patient appointments on Tuesday evenings.
 There are no weekend rotations, but a 24-hour on call schedule is maintained for the School of Dental Medicine.
 There is a roughly two-week break at the end of December and approximately 10 paid holidays and 10 paid days off during the one-year residency.